Red Top, Minnesota: Founding

+Name Origin Disagreement

 Someone from Tri-State Land Company decided to name the community Red Top.
 The popular legend is that the community is named after Olivia Matilda Erickson, the red-haired Swedish immigrant girl who worked as a cook at various enterprises undertaken by members of the Haggberg families.
 She worked at John Haggberg's Mill, at Al Haggberg's Boarding House, at The Haggberg Hotel in Isle, and probably several other places.
 The sawmill, near the center of the community, was in fact already known as the Red Top Saw Mill.
-There are those who disagree that the town is named after Olivia Erickson or the mill and claim it is named after the red-top field grass (Agrostis alba) that grows in the area.
+There are those who disagree that the town is named after Olivia Erickson or the mill and claim it is named after the redtop grass that grows in the area.
 The fact remains that Olivia's nickname was Redtop.
 Positive proof of the origin of Red Top's name is gone forever, since the Soo Line discarded the original survey notes in the early 1960s.
 Ultimately Olivia Erickson married Julius Olson, and moved to the Pine City area, where she lived to age 90 and a month.